Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Supported_Languages/index.md

 Python scripts in Profinity use a procedural style with functions that are called by the system.
 They provide a clean, readable syntax and are excellent for data processing and automation tasks.

 Profinity uses a C# library called IronPython to allow you to write Python code within the C# framework that Profinity is built on.
 IronPython brings the simplicity and readability of Python to the .NET ecosystem.
 It is particularly well-suited for data analysis, scripting, and rapid prototyping, offering seamless integration with .NET libraries.

+!!! info "Python 3 Syntax"
+    Profinity uses IronPython with Python 3 compatibility enabled.
+All Python scripts use Python 3 syntax, including:
+    - `print()` as a function (not a statement)
+    - Support for f-strings (e.g., `f"Value: {value}"`)
+    - Division operators (`/` for true division, `//` for floor division)
+    - Unicode literals
+    - Absolute imports

 If you want to use Python as your preferred programming language or want to integrate Profinity with other libraries written in Python, this is a good choice.